Bixby (software): History

 On 20 March 2017, Samsung announced the voice-powered digital assistant named "Bixby" as a replacement of the S Voice assistant.
-It was introduced alongside the Galaxy S8 and S8+ and the Galaxy Tab A (2017) during the Galaxy Unpacked 2017 event; although released for these devices, it could also be sideloaded on older Galaxy devices running Android Nougat.
-A while before the phone's release, the Bixby Button was reprogrammable and could be set to open other applications or assistants, such as Google Assistant.
-However, near the phone's release, this ability was removed with a firmware update, but can be remapped using third-party apps.
+It was introduced alongside the Galaxy S8 and S8+ and the Galaxy Tab A (2017) during the Galaxy Unpacked 2017 event.
+Although released for these devices, it could also be sideloaded on older Galaxy devices running Android Nougat.
+Before the phone's release, the Bixby Button was reprogrammable and could be set to open other applications or assistants, such as Google Assistant.
+However, near the phone's release, this ability was removed with a firmware update.
+Remapping remained possible through third-party apps.

-Bixby in Korean was launched on 1 May 2017 (KST).
-Bixby Voice was intended to be made available in the US later that spring, however, the release of the English version was postponed as Samsung had problems getting Bixby to fully understand the language.
-The English version was finally rolled out in July 2017 and later that year followed by a Chinese language version.
+Bixby was launched in Korean on 1 May 2017 (KST).
+Bixby Voice was intended to be made available in the US later that spring.
+However, Samsung postponed the release, as Bixby had issues understanding English.
+The English version was finally rolled out in July 2017, followed by a Chinese language version later that year.

 In October 2017, Samsung announced the release of Bixby 2.0 during its annual developer conference in San Francisco.
 The new version was rolled out across the company's line of connected products, including smartphones, TVs, and refrigerators.
-Also, third parties are allowed to develop applications for Bixby using the Samsung Developer Kit.
+Third parties were allowed to develop applications for Bixby using the Samsung Developer Kit.

+In August 2018, Samsung announced the Bixby-integrated Galaxy Home smart speaker.

+In 2019, UX developers at Samsung stated that they intended to use AR Emoji avatars as a personified Bixby assistant.
+At SDC19, Samsung displayed the Galaxy Home Mini speaker, which also supported Bixby.

 Bixby 3.0 was released with One UI 3 at the start of 2021.
 With version 3.0, Home and Reminders features were separated from Bixby.

-In 2019, UX developers at Samsung said their intention to use the AR Emoji avatar as a personified Bixby assistant.

 In June 2021, screenshots surfaced for what some thought as a replacement for Bixby.
-The three-dimensional virtual assistant, Sam, was popular on social media though it was not intended as a replacement for Bixby.

-Bixby launched for Microsoft Windows in October 2021 with distribution through the Microsoft Store.
-This version of Bixby is optimized for Samsung's Galaxy Book computers and may not function on non-Samsung systems.
+The three-dimensional virtual assistant, Sam, was popular on social media, though it was not intended as a replacement for Bixby.
+Bixby launched for Microsoft Windows in October 2021, with distribution through the Microsoft Store.
+This version of Bixby was optimized for Samsung's Galaxy Book computers.

-Samsung launched an AI Bixby custom voice creator in 2023 allowing users to record their own voice commands.
+Samsung launched an AI Bixby custom voice creator in 2023, allowing users to record their own voice commands.

-Most recently, in July 2024, Samsung confirmed that it plans to launch an upgraded version of Bixby later this year.
+Most recently, in July 2024, Samsung confirmed that it plans to launch an upgraded version of Bixby later that year.
 This new Bixby would be powered by Samsung's proprietary large language model (LLM) technology, promising a significant boost to Bixby's capabilities with the help of generative AI.

-In January 2025 with the announcement of Galaxy S25 and the One UI 7 update, Bixby is no longer the default voice assistant now replaced in role by Google Gemini.
-Despite this, Bixby still continues to be developed and expanded by Samsung, and was revamped at the same time with new AI capabilites.
-Also, Samsung brought the "smarter" Bixby to Samsung televisions, allowing users to speak to their TV sets and also control their homes using it.
+In January 2025, with the announcement of Galaxy S25 and the One UI 7 update, Bixby was no longer the default voice assistant, having been replaced by Google Gemini.
+Despite this, Bixby still continued to be developed and expanded by Samsung and was revamped at the same time with new AI capabilities.
+Samsung brought the "smarter" Bixby to Samsung televisions, allowing users to speak to their TV sets and control their homes with it.

-A visual refresh planned for One UI 8.5.
+A visual refresh was planned for One UI 8.5.